K9 Units in Small Departments

 K9 Unit Budget Questionnaire

-not be used for or against you in any way.
-The data received will be compared with data from other
+Do not write your name on this questionnaire since the information you are giving is confidential.
+It will not be used for or against you in any way.
+The data received will be compared with data from other individuals to better understand operating budgets for K9 units in departments with less than twenty-five

 officers.
-This research is being conducted by Lieutenant David Anderson in partial fulfillment of the
+This research is being conducted by Lieutenant David Anderson in partial fulfillment of the requirements for the degree of Bachelor of Science in Criminal Justice Administration from Mount Olive College, Wilmington, North Carolina.
+Your cooperation will be greatly appreciated and your opinions are

 important to this research.
-Thank you!

 Please circle the selection that expresses your feelings about each statement.